 In order to qualify for tax exemptions, all owners of the property must be 65 years of age or older, or if owned by husband and wife, one must be 65 years of age or older.
 The applicant must own the property and have owned the property for at least 12 consecutive months, or have owned a previous residence in New York State for one year prior to filing for this exemption.
 Senior citizens must file an application each year in order to keep the exemption.
 However, after receiving the exemption for five consecutive years, a qualifying senior will only need to file an affidavit to renew the exemption.
-Please call the Nassau County Assessor for the affidavit form.
+Please call the Nassau County Assessor's Office for the affidavit form.

 Senior Income Limits & Corresponding Exemptions